marijnh/Eloquent-JavaScript/17_canvas.md

 {{index "drawImage method", scaling}}

 By default, `drawImage` will draw the image at its original size.
-You can also give it two additional arguments to specify the width and height of the drawn image, when those aren't the same as origin image.
+You can also give it two additional arguments to specify the width and height of the drawn image, when those aren't the same as the origin image.

 When `drawImage` is given _nine_ arguments, it can be used to draw only a fragment of an image.
 The second through fifth arguments indicate the rectangle (x, y, width, and height) in the source image that should be copied, and the sixth to ninth arguments give the rectangle (on the canvas) into which it should be copied.